Metals & Minerals News

 The company already has uranium interests in Saskatchewan, Canada and the Northern Territory, Australia.

-Power Metal added that existing project targets had been established in Togo and that it was planning next stages of exploration as well as securing new opportunities as soon as possible.
+Power Metal said that existing targets had been established in Togo and that it was planning next stages of exploration as well as securing new opportunities as soon as possible.

 Power Metal will establish a wholly-owned operating subsidiary in Togo, to act as a holding company for the uranium interests.

-Upon successful transfer of newly acquired interests into the Togo subsidiary, Power Metal will pay agreed finder’s fees (part cash/company shares) to Mr Knopf equating to €27,000 for the first acquisition and €15,000 for any subsequent acquisitions.
+After the transfer of the new assets into its subsidiary, Power Metal will pay fees in part cash-part shares to Mr Knopf equating to €27,000 for the first acquisition and €15,000 for any subsequent acquisitions.

 Following a decision to mine any project acquired under the agreement, the company would pay a further €100,000 cash and €200,000 in Power Metal shares.

-Power Metal will have access to Mr Knopf’s services and his Togo-based business partner who is an established senior geologist.
+Power Metal will have access to Mr Knopf’s services and his Togo-based business partner and senior geologist.

-Chief executive Paul Johnson added that the Togo opportunity complemented the company’s existing uranium interests in the Athabasca Basin of Saskatchewan, Canada, and the Selta project in Australia.
+Chief executive Paul Johnson added that the Togo opportunity complemented the company’s existing uranium interests in the Athabasca Basin in Canada, and the Selta project in Australia.

 “At Power Metal we see an opportunity to further build our uranium profile.